Need help choosing? Get a Head Start with these sites below!

 How to qualify for Career Transition Services

-- You have experienced a job loss or pending job loss in an industry where your occupation is no longer in demand AND eligible for Unemployment Insurance benefits, OR
+- You have experienced a job loss or pending job loss in an industry where your occupation is no longer in demand AND eligible for Unemployment Insurance benefits.

 Ready to take the next step?

 For more information about Career Transition Services, eligibility, and program requirements, we invite you to attend a “Career Transition Program Orientation” information session.

 The link below will take you to the Workforce Registration System where you will be asked to create a user account.
 Once your account is created, select the “Register for Workshops” link.